JonyHana/ReviewTube/README.md

 # ReviewTube
-A website that allows users to post response reviews/comments with dynamic content for YouTube videos.
+A website that allows users to post YouTube video response reviews/comments in a Medium-like article layout.